 What we had in mind was a cute, boho, humble look.
 In terms of location, outfits, and decoration.
-In order to achieve the latter, we ordered 2 items from Amazon.
+In order to achieve the latter, we ordered 2 items online.
 We were careful not to choose anything with real feathers or silk (both are rather common in boho items) and ended up getting wooden “Mr & Mrs” signs as well as some bunting made from thick linen with white hearts painted on it.

 The tables were covered with plain white tablecloths and we had empty bottles which would serve as vases….
 Meaning we had to drink quite a few lemonades at home in order to get the vases, haha.
 As for the flowers, we asked Lars’ parents to bring some wildflowers from around their house and small village which they were happy to contribute!